-8.34 Access - The parking and access to the west should be redeveloped with public realm enhancements provided for pedestrians.
+- 8.34 Access The parking and access to the west should be retained with public realm enhancements provided for pedestrians. - 8.35 Parking Servicing should take place directly from the Garratt Lane frontage subject to the constraints of the bus bays.

-8.35 Built Form - Provide active ground floor frontages to Tooting High Street, Garratt Lane and Garratt Terrace.
+8.36 Built Form - Provide active ground floor frontages to Tooting High Street, Garratt Lane and Garratt Terrace.

-- 8.36 Context Consider the character of Tooting with its fine grain with frontages of around six metres.
-The scale and massing of the development should relate satisfactorily to the character of the surrounding area, including adjacent heritage assets. - 8.37 Identity and Architectural Expression A development of high-quality sustainable architecture and urban design is required that will define and give a strong presence to the heart of the town centre in the form of a landmark.
+- 8.37 Context Consider the character of Tooting with its fine grain with frontages of around six metres.
+The scale and massing of the development should relate satisfactorily to the character of the surrounding area, including adjacent heritage assets. - 8.38 Identity and Architectural Expression A development of high-quality sustainable architecture and urban design is required that will define and give a strong presence to the heart of the town centre in the form of a landmark. - 8.39 Nature Consider planting street trees to Garratt Lane subject to service runs. - 8.40 Building heights In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.

-- 8.38 Nature Consider planting street trees to Garratt Lane subject to service runs. - 8.39 Building Heights In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.
 Development proposals for tall or mid-rise buildings will not be supported.